-If your project application is found meritorious, but it is unsuccessful in receiving funding, you will be notified and offered the opportunity to submit an application variation.
-This variation should include new or additional information to enhance your previous application.
-If a new application is substantially the same as a previous ineligible or unsuccessful application, we may refuse to consider it for assessment.
-A project will not be considered a third time.
+If your project application is found meritorious, but it is unsuccessful in receiving funding, you will also be notified and offered the opportunity to submit an updated application.
+This variation should include substantive new or additional information to enhance your previous application.
+If a new application is substantially the same as a previous unsuccessful application, we may refuse to consider it for assessment.
+A project can be assessed for funding as part of this program a maximum of two times.
+A project will not be assessed a third time.

-The previous online application can be accessed in portal.business.gov.au after logging in if you wish to build on the information previously provided.
+The previous online proposal can be accessed in portal.business.gov.au after logging in if you wish to build on the information previously provided.
 You should select 'My applications', click on the Application Summary and select 'view submitted application'.
-Alternatively, you can request a pdf of your unsuccessful application by contacting UrbanPrecincts@industry.gov.au.
+Alternatively, you can request a pdf of your unsuccessful proposal by contacting regionalprecincts@industry.gov.au.